Uncertainty Quantification on Graph Learning: A Survey: Introduction

 \section{Introduction}

-Graphical models have emerged as fundamental tools in machine learning due to their capability to capture and manage complex relational dynamics among variables.
-These models have found extensive applications, such as spam detection in online review systems \cite{rayana2015collective,noekhah2020opinion}, relationship extraction in social networks \cite{agarwal2009social,zhang2022semi,kipf2016semi,hamilton2017inductive}, user interest exploration in recommendation systems \cite{wu2022graph,gupta2020calibration,guo2017calibration,huang2022mbct}, and drug discovery in protein-protein interaction networks \cite{strokach2020fast,reau2023deeprank,jha2022prediction}.
-Unlike traditional models, where variables are assumed to be independently and identically distributed (i.i.d.), graphical models could reveal intricate relationships and conditional dependencies.
+Graphical models have emerged as fundamental tools in machine learning due to their capability to capture and represent complex relational dynamics among variables.
+These models have found extensive applications, such as spam detection in online review systems \cite{rayana2015collective,noekhah2020opinion}, relationship extraction in social networks \cite{agarwal2009social,kipf2016semi}, user interest exploration in recommendation systems \cite{gupta2020calibration,guo2017calibration,huang2022mbct}, and drug discovery in protein-protein interaction networks \cite{reau2023deeprank,jha2022prediction}.
+Rather than assuming variables to be independently and identically distributed (i.i.d.), graphical models reveal intricate relationships and conditional dependencies.
 By considering both individual variables and their interconnections, graphical models improve predictive performance in complex data environments and tasks.

-However, uncertainties are ubiquitous and can arise from various sources, including inherent data randomness, model training errors, and unexpected test data distributions \cite{wang2024uncertainty}.
-These uncertainties hinder the deployment of graphical models in high-stakes domains where precise risk assessment and decision-making under uncertainty are vital, including healthcare \cite{seoni2023application,jackson2010structural} and autonomous driving \cite{tang2023uncertainty,suk2025uncertainty}.
-Uncertainty quantification (UQ) provides calibrated confidence measures alongside predictions, thereby improving the reliability of the models in practice \cite{kong2024two,birmpa2022model,ni2025towards}.
-Thus, many studies focus on developing UQ techniques for graphical models, enabling reliable applications in critical fields such as climate risk forecasting \cite{bulthuis2022implementation} and intelligent control systems \cite{tchangani2021bayesian}.
+Graphical models are used for a broad range of downstream tasks, especially node- and graph-level classification, and link prediction.
+However, uncertainties are ubiquitous and can arise from various sources, including inherent data randomness, learning algorithm imperfections, and unexpected test data distributions \cite{wang2024uncertainty}.
+These uncertainties hinder the deployment of graphical models in high-stakes domains where precise risk assessment and decision-making under uncertainty are vital, including healthcare \cite{seoni2023application,jackson2010structural}, autonomous driving \cite{tang2023uncertainty,suk2025uncertainty}, and natural language generation~\cite{ma2025estimatingllmuncertaintyevidence}.

+Uncertainty quantification (UQ) aims to associate predictions with calibrated measures of confidence by distinct ways, such as identifying out-of-distribution data, supporting safety-critical decision-making via risk-sensitive objectives, or improving model selection and debugging through uncertainty-aware learning.
+Motivated by these needs, a growing body of work has developed UQ techniques for graphical models.